matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 # Overview

-This section introduces an LLVM-based compiler toolchain for smart contract languages with Ethereum Virtual Machine (EVM) support.
+This section introduces the zkEVM LLVM-based compiler toolchain for smart contract languages with Ethereum Virtual Machine (EVM) support.
 The toolchain works on top of existing compilers and requires their output, which typically includes intermediate representations (IRs), abstract syntax trees (ASTs), and auxiliary contract metadata and documentation.
 ::: info